 I have really enjoyed reading Kiss The Girl by Melanie Jacobson with @fortheloveofbooks_bookclub.
 It is fun to read with others and to make new friends.
 Such a fabulous group!

-s a sweet Christmas read.
+Kiss the Girl is a sweet Christmas read.
 Grace comes home to run her dad’s hardware store while he is ill, and Noah is the local PE teacher and wannabe football coach.
 The banter and chemistry between them was enjoyable to watch!
 I loved the secondary characters that were so likable and added to the story.
 This had all the feels.
 It was an enjoyable holiday read, and you still have time to read it before Christmas!

 Melanie Bennett Jacobson is an avid reader, amateur cook, and champion shopper.
 She lives in Southern California with her husband and children, a series of doomed houseplants, and a naughty miniature schnauzer.
 She substitutes high school English classes for fun and holds a Masters in Writing for Children and Young Adults from the Vermont College of Fine Arts.
 She is a USA Today bestseller and a two-time Whitney Award winner for contemporary romance.